 WBSO stands for the Dutch Research and Development Act.
 Technological innovation is extremely important.
 The competitor never rests.
 The WBSO will help you if you wish to renew your technical processes or develop new technical products or software by tax allowances for research and development expenditure.
 The WBSO offers a tax benefit for wage costs and other R&D costs by setting off a percentage of the costs against the wage tax to be deducted.
 Up until 2016 the WBSO only provided tax allowances for wage costs while other R&D costs, such as the purchase of equipment, were subsidised by the so-called RDA (Research & Development Allowance).
 The RDA offered a tax benefit, namely an allowance in the income tax or corporate tax return.
 The WBSO and RDA have been combined into one scheme under the name WBSO.
-The tax benefit under the WBSO can now only be effected via a wage tax rebate (R&D rebate - S&O - afdrachtvermindering).
-The level of the R&D rebate depends on the total qualifying R&D costs.
+The tax benefit under the WBSO can now only be effected via a wage tax rebate (R&D rebate - S&O-afdrachtvermindering).
+There is a transitional regulation for R&D costs still outstanding from the previous RDA, where these can be entered in the new scheme as R&D costs in phases.